Editorial: An Oakhurst bathroom becomes a battleground, but truth remains elusiveImage source: pixabay.com

 As a concerned citizen, I wonder if City Schools of Decatur is in over its head on this one.

 Over the last week, I have interviewed school officials, child abuse experts and an attorney representing parents opposed to City Schools of Decatur’s policy on transgender students.
 I attempted to interview the state Division of Family and Children Services, which investigated the alleged incident at Oakhurst, but haven’t received a response.
-I filed an open records requests with the Decatur Police Department and the school system for records pertaining to the investigation.
+I filed an open records request with the Decatur Police Department and the school system for records pertaining to the investigation.
 Both requests were denied, the former on grounds that the case involves juveniles, the latter on grounds that it would jeopardize student privacy.

 Ordinarily, I would agree with the conclusions of the attorneys who rejected my request.
 But this isn’t an ordinary situation.